How to Simulate Compliance Checks with runOnPcl

 // calldata will be a hex string like '0xa9059cbb0000...'
 4. Performing the Static Call

-static call.
+To simulate the transaction, we use a static call.
 This executes the function on a node without creating a transaction or changing state.
-Crucially, we must provide the from address in the call options, as the PCL policies are evaluated against the sender.async function isTransferAllowed(userAddress, tokenAddress, calldata) {
+Crucially, we must provide the

 try {

-await pclContract.callStatic.runOnPcl(
+await pclContract.runOnPcl.staticCall(

 tokenAddress,